AdaRoseCannon/1am-proxy/coc.md

 #### Technical

-Once we have cobbled some money for a wildcard subdomain ssl cert this will no longer be an issue but for now:
+Once we have cobbled some money for a wildcard subdomain ssl cert these will no longer be an issue but for now:

  * No Appcache
  * Service worker - Scope it to your folder e.g. /~ada/